-- 1. Presentation of an original birth certificate (schools are expected to keep a copy of the certificate on file) - 2.
-Baptismal certificate for Catholic students - 3.
-Proof of custody where applicable - 4.
-Current report card and previous academic years' report card as applicable - 5.
-Current standardized test scores and previous years, if applicable - 6.
-Completed Diocesan Application Form (Appendix J) - 7.
-A non-refundable application fee - 8.
+- a.
+Presentation of an original birth certificate (schools are expected to keep a copy of the certificate on file) - b.
+Baptismal certificate for Catholic students - c.
+Proof of custody where applicable - d.
+Current report card and previous academic years' report card as applicable - e.
+Current standardized test scores and previous years, if applicable - f.
+Completed Diocesan Application Form (Appendix J) - g.
+A non-refundable application fee - h.
 A fully executed MCH 213G Commonwealth of Virginia School Entrance Form or other U.S. state equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
 Proof of exact dates of required immunization as required by the Code of Virginia.
 Immunization records are required to be signed and verified by a licensed healthcare provider. - ii.
-Physical examination covering all required aspects as mandated on the

-MCH 213G within 12 months prior to entering school for the first time.
+Physical examination covering all required aspects as mandated on the MCH 213G within 12 months prior to the first day of school and entering a new school for the first time.
 Equivalent school entrance physical forms from another state may be acceptable.
-(Note: A preschool physical does not take the place of the required kindergarten entry physical even though it was completed within the 12 months prior to kindergarten entry.
-This is because some aspects required for kindergarten are not included in a preschool physical - e.g hearing and vision screening)

-9. Proof of satisfying tuition requirements at any former Diocesan school if previously enrolled in a Diocesan school
+(Note: A pre-school physical does not take the place of the required kindergarten entry physical even if it was completed within the 12 months prior to kindergarten entry.
+This is because some aspects required for kindergarten are not included in a pre-school physical e.g., hearing and vision screening) - i.
+Proof of satisfying tuition requirements at any former diocesan school if previously enrolled in a diocesan school